Instrumental Variable Regression via Kernel Maximum Moment Loss: Introduction

+{\bc There are numerous variations of methods for dealing with IV.
 Classical methods for IV regression often rely on a linearity assumption in which a two-stage least squares (2SLS) is the most popular technique \citep{Angrist96:IV}.
-The generalized method of moments (GMM) of \citet{Hansen82:GMM}, which imposes the orthogonality restrictions, can also be used for the linear IV regression.
-For nonlinear regression, numerous methodologies have been developed in the field of nonparametric IV \citep{Newey03:NIV,Hall05:NIV,Blundell07:Semi-NIV, horowitz2011applied} and recent machine learning \citep{Hartford17:DIV,Lewis18:AGMM,Bennett19:DeepGMM, Muandet19:DualIV,Singh19:KIV}.
-However, these estimators have complicated structures in general.
-The nonparametric IV is an ill-posed problem or requires estimating a conditional density.
-The machine learning methods needs two-stage estimation or minimax optimization.
-As a result, it is not easy to obtain an asymptotic distribution of estimation errors and to simply apply learning algorithms such as the stochastic gradient descent (SGD), e.g., see \citet{daskalakis2018limit} for the limitation of SGD with minimax problems.
+The generalized method of moments (GMM) of \citep{Hansen82:GMM}, which imposes the orthogonality restrictions, can also be used for the linear IV regression.
+For nonlinear regression, numerous methodologies have emerged in the field of nonparametric IV \citep{Newey03:NIV,Hall05:NIV,Blundell07:Semi-NIV, horowitz2011applied} and recent machine learning \citep{Hartford17:DIV,Lewis18:AGMM,Bennett19:DeepGMM,Muandet19:DualIV,Singh19:KIV,Liao20:NeuralSEM, Bennett20:variational}.
+These estimators can be categorized into two general approaches.
+The former generalizes a two-stage optimization procedure \citep{Hartford17:DIV, Singh19:KIV}, whereas the latter requires solving a minimax optimization problem \citep{Lewis18:AGMM,Bennett19:DeepGMM,Liao20:NeuralSEM,daskalakis2018limit,bailey2020finite}.
+While the equivalence between 2SLS and GMM is known in the linear setting, the connection between two-stage procedure and minimax optimization in the nonlinear setting was established recently, see, e.g., \citep{Muandet19:DualIV}, \citep[Appendix F]{Liao20:NeuralSEM}, and \citep[Sec 3.3]{Mastouri21:ProxyKernel}.
+For statistical inference, numerous approaches have been developed using asymptotic distributions of each point of uniform bands of the target functions by the sieve method \citep{horowitz2012uniform,chen2015optimal,chen2018optimal,babii2020honest,chen2021adaptive}.

-To overcome these drawbacks, we propose a simple framework which views nonlinear IV regression as an empirical risk minimization (ERM) problem with U-statistic or V-statistic.
-This framework is based on (i) the maximum moment restriction (MMR) by \citet{Muandet20:KCM}, which develops an equivalent form of moment conditions by a reproducing kernel Hilbert space (RKHS), and (ii) a U/V-statistics approximation technique \citep{Serfling80:Approximation} for the form.
-We call our framework \textbf{MMR-IV}.
-Based on this formulation, we can solve the nonlinear IV problem by a single-step optimization with an empirical risk.

-Our MMR-IV framework has the following advantages: \begin{itemize}[noitemsep,nolistsep] \item A closed-form solution of the optimization problem is available.
-Also, for neural networks, we can simply apply common algorithms such as SGD. \item We can interpret MMR-IV as an analogy for Gaussian processes, and consequently, we develop an efficient hyper-parameter selection procedure. \item We prove consistency and asymptotic normality of estimators by MMR-IV in both parametric and non-parametric settings. \end{itemize} All of these advantages come from the empirical risk minimization form of MMR-IV.
-To the best of our knowledge, we do not find any other method that can achieve all of these.
-Further, our experiments show MMR-IV has better performance with synthetic data, and it provides appropriate interpretation of real data.